Areas of Application

 Height dimension H1 is restricted as standard up to and including size 460.
 Sizes 580 and 650 can optionally be restricted.

-• Clamping gaps can be optimally adjusted
+• The clamping gap can be optimally adjusted

-Exact tolerances are in the product tables.
+The exact tolerances are given in the product tables.

-Height Tolerance H1 and H2 Diagram
+Height Tolerances H1 and H2 Diagram

-Height Tolerance H1 and H2 Definition
+Definition of Height Tolerances H1 and H2

 Customer-Specific Bearing Adjustment AC